stephenrkeller/Centaurea_droughtStress/README.md

 # Centaurea_droughtStress

-Data files and scripts for Portlas et al. study of drought stress response in the invasive Centaurea jacea hybrid complex
+### Rmarkdown script and associated data files to reproduce the analyses reported in Portlas et al. in prep.:

+*Portlas, Z.M., Molofsky, J., Milbrath, L., and Keller, S.R., in prep.
+Preadaptation and Post-Introduction Evolution in the Invasive Centaurea jacea (Asteraceae) Hybrid Complex in Response to Drought Stress.*

+All data files can be found in the 'data' directory in this repo.

+Questions can be addressed to:  srkeller@uvm.edu